beenje/ldapauthenticator/README.md

 uses [traitlets](https://traitlets.readthedocs.io) for configuration, and the `c` represents the [config object](https://traitlets.readthedocs.io/en/stable/config.html).

 The `{username}` is expanded into the username the user provides.
+This parameter is not used when `LDAPAuthenticator.lookup_dn` is set to True.

 ### Optional configuration ###